dbsystel/oss-red-flag-checker/README.md

 This projects evaluates remote repositories by looking for typical red flags like CLAs (Contributor Licensing Agreements) but also indicators for governance, activity or licensing conditions we consider as good.

+> [!IMPORTANT]
+> **This project should be considered as Proof of Concept.
+It works for searching CLA requirements, but its project health assessments are highly vague.**

 ## Table of contents

 * [Features](#features)